robotology-playground/Robust-View-Graph-SLAM/README.md

 ## Installation of the C++ implementation

-This implementation was tested on Ubuntu 14.04.5 LTS (Trusty Tahr).
+This implementation was tested on Ubuntu Trusty Tahr (14.04.5 LTS) and Kylin (16.04.1 LTS).
 Install all required tools:
 ```
 sudo apt-get install synaptic
 sudo apt-get install git